secureworks/flowsynth/README.md

 # Flowsynth #

-Flowsynth is a tool for rapidly modelling network traffic.
+Flowsynth is a tool for rapidly modeling network traffic.
 Flowsynth can be used to generate text-based hexdumps of packets as well as native libpcap format packet captures.

 ## Installation ##